Working With Systems

 As an illustration of the process of estimating a system of equations in EViews, we estimate a translog cost function using data from Berndt and Wood (1975) as presented in Greene (1997).
 The data are provided in “G_cost.WF1”.
 The translog cost function has four factors with three equations of the form:

-(43.5)
+| (43.5) |

-where and are the cost share and price of factor , respectively. and are the parameters to be estimated.
+are the parameters to be estimated.
 Note that there are cross equation coefficient restrictions that ensure symmetry of the cross partial derivatives.

 Next, type in the system window and specify the system as:

 We estimate this model by full information maximum likelihood (FIML).
 FIML is invariant to the equation that is dropped.
-Press the Estimate button and choose Full Information Maximum Likelihood.
-Click on OK to perform the estimation.
+Press the button and choose Full Information Maximum Likelihood.
+Click on to perform the estimation.
 EViews presents the estimated coefficients and regression statistics for each equation.
 The top portion of the output describes the coefficient estimates:

 while the bottom portion of the output (not depicted) describes equation specific statistics.

-and click OK.
+and click .
 The test result:

 We have named the system SYS_TLOG.
 Note that to impose symmetry in the translog specification, we have restricted the coefficients on the cross-price terms to be the same (we have also renumbered the 9 remaining coefficients so that they are consecutive).
 The restrictions are imposed by using the same coefficients in each equation.
 For example, the coefficient on the log(P_L/P_M) term in the C_K equation, C(3), is the same as the coefficient on the log(P_K/P_M) term in the C_L equation.